28 Feb What’s Your Blog ROI?

 - How do you monitor the success of your blog?

-A: Time for most of us is sacred and scarce.
-Therefore, it is worthy of being a starting point.
-To figure out whether or not you are getting a general return on your blogging investment, figure out how much time is spent on blogging.
-Here are the stages you need to include:
+To figure out whether or not you are getting a return on your blogging investment, figure out how much time is spent on blogging.
+Here are the steps you need to include:

 - Finalize the blog and social media posts (30 minutes).